Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 The optional `api` argument specifies an API value to enhance the handling of instances and properties.
 Specifying a non-nil API overrides the default API.

+The optional `user` argument specifies user credentials when authentication is required (when uploading to a website, for example).
+The argument behaves the same as with the [input](#user-content-input-function) function.

 ### `path` function